Cyber Liability Insurance Guide

 - Devices with software or firmware that are unpatched or unpatchable, allowing for security vulnerabilities.

-- The use of third-party service providers who maintain parts of a business’ system, but don’t use security-best practices to ensure that the system doesn’t get hacked through default password or malware from the Internet.
+- The use of third-party service providers who maintain parts of a business’ system, but don’t use security-best practices.
+As a result, they do not ensure that the system doesn’t get hacked through default password or malware from the Internet.

-What kinds of costs could be incurred from a cyber attack?
+What kinds of costs could a cyber attack incur?

-- Notifications to customers informing them of a privacy breach
+- Alerts to customers informing them of a privacy breach

 - Public relations to restore brand reputation